Green Beans, Runner Beans…. what is the difference? What’s the best way to cook them?

 In Europe the season for fresh green beans is late summer – August.

-Best method for how to cook green beans (with thanks to Heston Blumenthal)
+Best method for how to cook green and runner beans (with thanks to Heston Blumenthal)

 - Most green beans – whatever type – have been picked a long time before they reach the supermarket shelves.
 So top and tail, and cut into bite-size lengths (the quickest way to do this is with scissors), and soak the beans in cold water for a couple of hours before you come to cook them.